protoloft/klipper_z_calibration/README.md

   ![probe offset](pictures/probe-offset.png)
 - But, why can't you get both of it?
 Or even more.. ?

-And this is what I did.
+And this is what I did with this plugin.
 I just combined these two probing methods to be completely independent of any offset calibrations - forever.
 This is so amazing! :tada:

 ## Requirements